donald-macritchie/alan-turing-history/README.md

 ### Bugs

- -	Whilst testing the site on AM I RESPONSIVE, I discovered the “more” div didn’t act as expected as the div did not stay in the desired position.
+ -	Whilst testing the site on [AM I RESPONSIVE](https://ui.dev/amiresponsive), I discovered the “more” div didn’t act as expected as the div did not stay in the desired position.
+ This was fixed in the CSS.

 ### Unfixed Bugs